 Daily routines are organised exceptionally well and run smoothly.
 The children move freely from one activity to another, never having to wait around.
 This ensures they are fully occupied, interested and stimulated throughout the sessions, which has a positive effect on behaviour.
-The ratio's are maintained at all times and staff deployment is extremely effective, enabling staff to provide high quality support and supervision for all the children.
+The ratios are maintained at all times and staff deployment is extremely effective, enabling staff to provide good quality support and supervision for all the children.
 The setting meets the needs of the range of children for whom it provides.
-Comprehensive procedures are in place to ensure all adults are checked and new staff complete an in depth induction programme, ensuring children are safe.
+Comprehensive procedures are in place to ensure all adults are checked and new staff complete an induction programme, ensuring children are safe.
 Children are well protected because all policies and procedures are implemented effectively.
-Most of the required paperwork and documentation is maintained to an extremely high standard and is readily available for inspection at any time.
+Most of the required paperwork and documentation is maintained to a high standard and is readily available for inspection at any time.

-The leadership and management of the setting is outstanding.
-The committee strongly support the staff team.
+The leadership and management of the setting is good.
+The committee support the staff team well.
 The supervisor is responsible for the day-to-day running of the group and the performance and contributions of the staff team.
 Clear roles and responsibilities are defined, enabling each member of the team to contribute fully to the running of the group.
 The setting successfully assesses it's own strengths and weaknesses through continually monitoring, evaluating and reviewing practice as a whole.
-Staff complete self-assessments which are discussed during the appraisal process.
-The assessments are used to identify strengths, weaknesses and training needs.
+Staff complete appraisals which are used to identify strengths, weaknesses and training needs.
 The staff team work exceptionally well together, providing a stimulating and vibrant environment for the children.
 The whole staff team are responsible for effectively monitoring and evaluating the curriculum and delivery of the nursery education.
 Each activity is evaluated, taking account of the resources, numbers of children, level of differentiation and how the aims and objectives are or are not met.
 Staff all contribute to the curriculum, using their key worker notes and observations to ensure each child's individual needs are covered in the short term planning, helping each child to reach their full potential.
 Children benefit from the extensive knowledge and experience of the staff.
-They are extremely committed and dedicated to ensuring the quality of care and education is continually improved for all the children.
+They are highly committed and dedicated to ensuring the quality of care and education is continually improved for all the children.